How to transfer and become an ISU student:

 - Pay your admittance fee to the university

-- Meet with your academic adviser from the Materials Science and Engineering Department
+- Meet with your academic advisor from the Materials Science and Engineering Department

 Schedule a campus visit with the Admissions Office.
-When you come for your visit, you will go on a campus tour, attend information sessions, and talk with an academic adviser.
+When you come for your visit, you will go on a campus tour, attend information sessions, and talk with an academic advisor.

 Transferring from a Community College?

 Use the transfer plans for the College of Engineering to find courses that transfer from various Community Colleges in Iowa and Illinois to the Mat E undergraduate program at ISU.

 It is also required that you fulfill the First-Year Composition requirements (English 104 and 105).
 A transfer credit evaluation by the office of admissions will determine whether or not any composition courses taken at your community college will transfer as ENGL 104 and/or ENGL 105.